History of German Christmas Markets

 Christmas Village in Philadelphia is modeled after the traditional German Christmas Markets.

 All goods including a rich variety of food and holiday items are presented in timber booths.
 At the market you will also find Christmas ornaments, arts and crafts, toys as well as sweets and drinks.
 This is an event where people can stroll around, meet friends, enjoy live performances and Christmas music.

 History of the German Christkind

-Since 1969 and every other year thereafter, the Nuremberg Christkind is selected to represent the spirit of Christmas in Germany.
+Ever since 1969, the Nuremberg Christkind is selected to represent the spirit of Christmas in Germany.
 She wears a long white dress with golden stars, a golden crown, and has long blonde curls.
 She is the German equivalent to the American children's Santa Claus.

 Next to the German Bratwurst lunch, our food vendors offer a great variety of authentic German food: Lebkuchen (gingerbread), Stollen, fresh frosted almonds and all the other well known specialities!
 Of cause we are not limited to the German cuisine – we also offer crepes & waffles, Austrian strudel, funnel cake and so much more.
-Also a must do: a cup of our hot gluhwine (mulled wine)!
+Also a must do: a cup of our hot Glühwein (mulled wine)!

 If you want to experience all these German treats as well as listen to traditional German music then you have stop by the German American Weekend which will take place on December 14th and 15th, 2019.

 The German American Weekend will feature authentic German food and drinks that will be available all weekend long.
 Make sure to stop by for a traditional German Bratwurst, a Schnitzel with potato salad, pretzels, or a slice of delicious German meatloaf and enjoy a hot mulled wine with it.

 You can also enjoy a variety of live singing and dancing performances: German style performances at the main stage will include traditional dances, German choir songs and much more.